3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Methodology

-\textbf{Instruction Understanding Difficulty} Challenging data often come with complex instructions, especially in specialized domains like healthcare, where instructions may contain intricate medical terminologies.
-Accurately capturing how well a model understands such instructions is crucial, as a lack of comprehension indicates higher data complexity.
-To capture this aspect of data difficulty, we introduce Instruction Understanding Difficulty.
-Previous research \citep{gonen-etal-2023-demystifying} has shown that a model's perplexity serves as an effective indicator of its familiarity with a prompt, where lower prompt perplexity correlates with better comprehension and performance.
+\paragraph{(1) Instruction Understanding Difficulty.} Challenging data often comes with complex instructions.
+In specialized domains like healthcare, instructions may contain intricate terminologies, making instruction comprehension a key factor of data difficulty.
+To capture this, we introduce Instruction Understanding Difficulty.
+Previous research \citep{gonen-etal-2023-demystifying} shows that lower model perplexity over a prompt correlates with better understanding and performance.
 Building on this insight, we further recognize that perplexity inherently captures the predictive uncertainty from model's distribution.
-Consequently, we employ perplexity as a measure to quantify data difficulty from the model’s perspective.
-Formally, for a model $M_{\theta}$, given a data sample $x=<Q,A>$ with the instruction $Q=\{q_1,q_2,\dots q_m\}$, we define its Instruction Understanding Difficulty as:
+Consequently, we employ model perplexity as a measure to quantify data difficulty from the model’s perspective.
+Formally, for a model $M_{\theta}$, given a data sample $x=<Q,A>$ with instruction $Q=\{q_1,q_2,\dots q_m\}$, its Instruction Understanding Difficulty is defined as:

-where $P_{\theta}(q_i | q_1, q_2, \dots, q_{i-1})$ represents the probability model $M_{\theta}$ generates the $i$-th token in the instruction $Q$ given the preceding tokens.
-A higher perplexity value indicates greater difficulty for the model to comprehend the instruction.
+where $P_{\theta}(q_i | q_1, q_2, \dots, q_{i-1})$ represents the probability $M_{\theta}$ generates the $i$-th token in instruction $Q$ given the preceding tokens.
+Higher perplexity indicates greater difficulty for the model to comprehend the instruction.

-\textbf{Response Confidence Difficulty} When encountering challenging data, the model often struggles to provide a confident and deterministic response.
-This uncertainty arises from its inability to handle the task and determine the most appropriate response, indicating a high data difficulty.
-To quantify this difficulty, we introduce Response Confidence Difficulty, measured by the model's conditional perplexity when generating a response based on the given instruction.
-Formally, for a model $M_{\theta}$, given a data sample $x=<Q,A>$ where $Q$ is the instruction and $A'=\{a_1',a_2'\dots,a_{n'}'\}$ is the model-generated response based on $Q$, we define its Response Confidence Difficulty as:
+\paragraph{(2) Response Confidence Difficulty.} When encountering challenging data, models often struggle to provide a confident response.
+This uncertainty arises from its inability to handle the task and determine the most appropriate response, similar to human learners~\cite{preheim2023assessing_confidences}, which indicates high data difficulty.
+To quantify this difficulty, we introduce Response Confidence Difficulty, measured by the model's conditional perplexity when generating a response given the instruction.
+Formally, for a model $M_{\theta}$, given a data sample $x=<Q,A>$ with instruction $Q$ is and model-generated response $A'=\{a_1',a_2'\dots,a_{n'}'\}$ based on $Q$, its Response Confidence Difficulty is defined as:

-where higher conditional perplexity indicates higher uncertainty in model's distribution and greater difficulty for the model to provide a confident answer.
+Higher conditional perplexity indicates greater uncertainty in the model's distribution and greater difficulty for the model to provide a confident answer.